rust-lang/rust/text/0000-crt-link.md

 After this change, the gcc-rs crate will be modified to check for the `CARGO_CFG_TARGET_FEATURE` directive, and parse it into a list of enabled features.
-If the `crt-static` feature is not enabled it will compile C code with `/MD`.
+If the `crt-static` feature is not enabled it will compile C code on the MSVC target with `/MD`.
 Otherwise if the value is `static` it will compile code with `/MT`.

 ### Lazy link attributes